KrishnaSadar/Browser-DLL-implementation/README.md

 3. **Backward Navigation**: Move backward in history by a specified number of steps.
 4. **Forward Navigation**: Move forward in history by a specified number of steps, handling edge cases gracefully.

-## Sample Input/Output
-[Include a concise example demonstrating the functionality of the browser]

 ## Challenges Faced
 Handling edge cases efficiently, such as reaching the limit of backward or forward steps, was a notable challenge.
 However, through careful design and testing, I was able to address these issues effectively.